 1. SCOPE

 This standard applies to breadfruit flour, as defined in Section 2 below, which is used as a food or food ingredient.
-This standard does not apply to breadfruit only, other breadfruit products from fruit, leaves, bark or flowers, or breadfruit products for medicinal purposes.
+This standard does not apply to unprocessed breadfruit, other breadfruit products from fruit, leaves, bark or flowers, or breadfruit products for medicinal purposes.

 2. DESCRIPTION